-Solutions that provide application whitelisting or application control need to provide the administrator with a set of rules that can be used to precisely identify applications.
+Solutions that provide application allow listing or application control need to provide the administrator with a set of rules that can be used to precisely identify applications.
 The most common types of rule will check the file name or certain attributes of the file, as these rules are relatively simple to maintain, and in most circumstances will provide adequate protection, assuming a least privilege approach is in place, where users can’t tamper with application files.

 However, sometimes it is necessary to check the integrity of a file, and therefore most good application control solutions should provide additional capabilities for this purpose.
 In particular, you should expect a solution to provide support for both trusted publishers and file hashing.